flightaware/tohil/README.md

 Tohil is open source software, available for free including for profit and/or for redistribution, under the permissive 3-clause BSD license (see "LICENSE.txt").

-tohil is based on, and is completely inspired by and exists because of, libtclpy, by Aidan Hobson Sayers available at https://github.com/aidanhs/libtclpy/.

 Tohil is pronounced as, your choice, toe-heel, or toe-hill.

 Tohil has a growing body of documentation, including a tutorial